Financial-Times/coco-pub-provisioner/DEVELOPER_README.md

 export BRIGHTCOVE_AUTH=

 # The following variables are used by synthetic-article-publication-monitor and synthetic-list-publication-monitor in order to check the publication pipeline for articles and lists.
-# The variables specify UUIDs and payloads that should be used to create synthetic publications by the to services.
+# The variables specify UUIDs and payloads that should be used to create synthetic publications by the two services.
 export SYNTHETIC_ARTICLE_UUID=
 export SYNTHETIC_ARTICLE_PAYLOAD=
 export SYNTHETIC_LIST_UUID=
-export SYNTHETIC_LIST_PAYLOAD=

 ##URLs to Bertha endpoints for accessing to specific Google Spreadsheet data.
 Used in publishing cluster
 ##AUTHORS_BERTHA_URL refers to the spreadsheet of curated authors data.